Division of Water and Power

-The BIA Irrigation, Power and Safety of Dams (IPSOD) program is executed under the direction of two different Deputy Directors of the BIA: 1) the Deputy Bureau Director – Trust Services oversees the Central Office IPSOD functions; and 2) the Deputy Bureau Director – Field Operations oversees the Regional Office and local Irrigation and Power Project and Safety of Dams functions.
+The DWP is executed under the direction of two different Deputy Directors of the BIA: 1) the Deputy Bureau Director – Trust Services oversees the DWP Central Office functions; and 2) the Deputy Bureau Director – Field Operations oversees the Regional Office and local Irrigation and Power Project and Safety of Dams functions.
 The program is responsible for the management, operation, maintenance, and asset management of BIA owned irrigation and power projects, and under the safety of dams portion, for maintenance and rehabilitation of dams on Indian lands (not just BIA owned).
 This program receives just under $50 million Congressional appropriated funds annually and generates revenues for the irrigation and power projects of $80 to 90 million annually.

-The Central Office IPSOD staff provide policy, oversight, advisory, and technical support to Regions and Agencies on Irrigation, Power and Safety of Dams.
-Central Office IPSOD staff are located at:
+The Central Office staff provide policy, oversight, advisory, and technical support to Regions and Agencies on Water Resources, Irrigation, Power, and Safety of Dams.
+Central Office staff are located at:

 At the two of the three revenue generating power projects, BIA Power Project staff provide the actual operations and maintenance of the distribution systems.
 The third BIA owned Power project is Mission Valley Power, on the Flathead Indian Reservation, and is contracted to the Confederated Salish and Kootenai Tribes under a P.L.
 93-638 contract.

 Safety of Dams: